About

 Claire is a dedicated business student with a background in marketing and a passion for making a difference.
 Originally from Wisconsin, she made Alabama her second home nearly a decade ago.
 As the youngest of seven children, Claire naturally brings a grounded, team-oriented spirit and plenty of heart to everything she does.

-After graduating from Catholic Memorial High School in Waukesha, Wisconsin, she moved to Auburn to attend Southern Union State Community College and is now nearing the completion of her bachelor’s degree through Southern New Hampshire University's online program.
+After graduating from Catholic Memorial High School in Waukesha, Wisconsin, she moved to Auburn to attend Southern Union State Community College and recently earned her bachelor’s degree through Southern New Hampshire University's online program.

 Claire is excited to support Down Syndrome Alabama’s mission and help create a positive impact in the community.
 She currently lives in Shelby County with her beloved German Wirehaired Pointer, Heidi, and her boyfriend, Hunter.
 In her free time, Claire loves traveling to new places, caring for animals, soaking up the sun, and taking road trips back home to spend time with her family.